 This regulation applies to the Omaha Public Power District's (OPPD's) Nebraska City Generation Station.
 The Station, located southeast of Nebraska City, Nebraska has a two-unit fuel-fired generation station with two active CCR ash disposal landfills - NC1 and NC2.
-This statistical certification covers the NC2 ash disposal landfill, which consists of a composite liner and leachate collection system.
-The NC2 ash disposal is permitted under the current Nebraska Department of Environmental Quality (NDEQ) Title 132 regulations for fossil fuel combustion ash disposal areas.
+This statistical certification covers the NC1 ash disposal landfill.
+The NC1 Ash Disposal Area is an unlined CCR landfill which encompasses a total area of approximately 52 acres.
+The NC1 ash disposal is permitted under the current Nebraska Department of Environmental Quality (NDEQ) Title 132 regulations for fossil fuel combustion ash disposal areas.

 Pursuant to the 40 CFR, 257.93, the facility must develop a program to address the selection of statistical methods to be certified by a Qualified Professional Engineer.
-HDR Engineering, Inc. (HDR) has prepared this Statistical Methods Certification Report to certify that the statistical methods selected for evaluating the groundwater monitoring data at the NC2 Ash Landfill are appropriate under the requirements of 40 CFR 257.93 (f) and (g).
+HDR Engineering, Inc. (HDR) has prepared this Statistical Methods Certification Report to certify that the statistical methods selected for evaluating the groundwater monitoring data at the NC1 Ash Landfill are appropriate under the requirements of 40 CFR 257.93 (f) and (g).